Please try searching something.

 Cards

 Virtual Terminal allows you to accept debit and credit card payments on your PC, smartphone or tablet, as long as you have internet access.
-A virtual payment terminal is an ID assigned to the merchant (MID) which allows you to accept VISA and MASTERCARD cards in your e-commerce store or application.
+A virtual payment terminal is an ID assigned to the merchant (MID) which allows you to accept the following card types in your e-commerce store or application:

 - Host2Host